mnmickelson/portfolio/README.md

 - **WALRUS_ArtistOptimizer.xlsx**: Excel file with models to calculate optimal inventory levels for highlighted artists during different market strengths.

-- **WALRUS_InventoryOptimizer.xlsx**: Excel file with models for optimizing a simple inventory level for different market strengths.

 - **WALRUS_DeSeasonalization.xlsx**: Excel file for creating a deseasonalized version of the sales data.

 ## Note